umschlag/umschlag-ui/README.md

 ```
 npm install
-npm run start -- --host localhost:8080
+npm run watch
+./umschlag-ui --debug server --static dist/static/
 ```

-The development server proxies all requests to the define host.
+The development server reloads the used assets on every request.
 So in order to properly work with it you need to start the API separately.

 After launching this command on a terminal you can access the web interface at